Ksarelto/RSSchoolNodeJs/README.md

 # Ciphering CLI Tool

 It is an application of command line.
 It is tool that encode and decode ONLY laters of latin alphabet by 3 substitution ciphers: Casear, ROT-8, Atbash.
 All other symbols remain unchanged.
-Application use package 'Chalk' to highliht Errors and only for this.

 ## Instalation